MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-application-slow-ssms-fast.md

 - Queries use different parameters or variables.

-- Queries are submitted to the server over different networks or there is a difference how the applications process data.
+- Queries are submitted to the server over different networks or there's a difference how the applications process data.

 - SET options in the database application and SSMS are different.